qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 profile specification.
 The name of this function may be chosen freely, as long as it is a valid [global identifier](https://llvm.org/docs/LangRef.html#identifiers) according to the LLVM standard.
-The entry point is identified by a custom function attribute; the section on [attributes](#attributes) defines which attributes must be attached to the entry point function.
+The entry point is identified by a custom function attribute; as mentioned in the section on [attributes](#attributes), this is the same set of attributes as in the base profile.

 An entry point function may not take any parameters and must  must return an exit code in the form of a 64-bit integer.
 The exit code `0` must be used to